Fast quantum transfer mediated by topological domain walls: Fast long-range transfer

 \subsection{Topological domain walls as amplifiers}

-In all protocols based on the hybridization of end modes in 1D topological insulators, the transfer time increases exponentially with distance for a fixed control parameter value \footnote{As discussed in \citep{Lang2017}, a value of the control parameter closer to the topological phase transition can be used to speed up the protocol, but this also reduces the gap, making it more susceptible to noise, and requires a really precise control in order not to cross the phase transition point accidentally when speeding up the protocols to the point needed in large systems.}.
+Using the effective model we can derive a result that has been a known problem in topological bidirectional transfer protocols since their conception\footnote{To the best of our knowledge, all 1D bidirectional transfer protocols are driven by the time evolution of several hybridized modes.
+Their main advantage, compared to other possibilities like adiabatic passage \cite{Longhi2019a} or the movement of protected states \cite{Mei2018}, is that their bidirectionality allows them to be used to implement a wider array of quantum operations in an efficient manner, as explored in \cite{Lang2017} for remote quantum gates.
+Another issue in some of the unidirectional protocols is the narrowing or closing of the gap, which can be problematic for large distances, and also restricts the transfer time.}.
+If we consider the transfer times for a single-domain SSH chain as a function of length, we find:

+We can see that the duration of the protocol scales exponentially with the transfer distance $L$, if we keep the control parameter $v$ fixed.
 This is because the exponential localization of the modes causes their overlap \textendash and bonding energy\textendash{} to shrink exponentially as the distance between them increases.
-This causes the transfer dynamics to be extremely slow in large systems.
+This causes the transfer dynamics to be extremely slow in large systems, which is a general phenomenon in bidirectional topological protocols.

-However, there is a workaround that can help us with this issue.
-Using the effective Hamiltonian, we obtain the left-to-right transfer times for the single- and two-domain CL:

-This expression does not take into account the preparation time, which soon becomes negligible as the transfer times increase.
-Even though both times grow exponentially with the transfer distance $L$, the presence of an intermediate $\mathcal{P}$ state in the two-domain ladder dramatically speeds up the transfer, halving the coefficient in the exponent.
-The $\mathcal{P}$ state works as a signal booster or amplifier that increases the effective hopping amplitude between the left and right end states.
-The exponential dependence turns out to depend only on domain length $\ell$, so we can lose the exponential behaviour altogether by using a constant value of $\ell$ for ladders of growing length, simply by increasing the number of domains.
+One possible solution to this problem is studied in \cite{Lang2017}: given that the decay length of the end modes is $\lambda = [\log (w/v)]^{-1}$, it can be made arbitrarily large by choosing values of $v$ arbitrarily closer to $w$.
+This, in turn, increases the effective hopping amplitude and reduces the transfer time.
+However, the energy gap is also drastically reduced, due to the proximity of the topological phase transition at $v=w$, making it much more susceptible to noise and disorder.
+In a real system with finite precision, the control parameter would have to satisfy $v < w-\delta \epsilon$ in order to keep some protection, where $\delta\epsilon$ is the scale of the combined effects of noise, disorder and experimental error\footnote{This can be easily derived from the fact that the gap in the SSH chain is $\Delta=2|w-v|$ \cite{Asboth2015}.}.

+In this paper, we propose an alternative solution: the use of intermediate domain walls as amplifiers.
+To illustrate our approach, let us start by calculating the transfer time for a two-domain SSH chain:

+It also scales exponentially with $L$, but the exponent is now $L/4$ instead of $L/2$, due to the presence of the intermediate $\mathcal{S}$ state.
+However, both results depend exponentially on $\ell /2$.
+This is because the effective hopping amplitude between boundary states, which ultimately determine the transfer time, depends only on the domain length $\ell$, not on $L$.